Wolfgang Hahn Prize

 Since 2016, the BAUWENS Group and the auditing and consulting company Ebner Stolz support the evening surrounding the award ceremony and the publication accompanying the acquisition.
 From 2011 through 2015, the Wolfgang Hahn Prize was supported by the private bank Julius Bär.

 Trisha Donnelly 2017

-The Gesellschaft für Moderne Kunst awards the Wolfgang Hahn Prize 2017 to Trisha Donnelly.
+The Gesellschaft für Moderne Kunst awarded the 2017 Wolfgang Hahn Prize to Trisha Donnelly.

 Suzanne Cotter, director of the Serralves Museum of contemporary art in Porto stated: “The Wolfgang-Hahn Prize is one of the most inspiring awards for contemporary artists of its kind, and it is with enormous pleasure that the prize this year goes to Trisha Donnelly.
 Trisha Donnelly is without doubt one of the most compelling artists of our time whose work offers entirely new ways of experiencing and thinking about form, at once synaesthesic and disruptively transporting.
 As an artist, she occupies a position of committed resistance to the easy appropriation of art as something contained and ultimately controllable.
 At the same time, the extraordinary generosity of her work, that